jakenguyen0118/mongoose-lab/README.md

 # YUM!

-For Homework you will be writing a node application to practice using Mongoose.
+We will be writing a node application to practice using Mongoose.
-You task: create an app that tracks and stores Restaurants and Menu Items.
+Your task: create an app that tracks and stores Restaurants and Menu Items.

+We will be providing you seed data, and part of the assignment is determining the best way to write the models.
+Often in the real world we engineers we have to determine the best way to integrate exist datasets with our applications, and today we are fortunate in that we have full freedom to make our Models work with our data.

+## Prerequisites

+- ERDs
+- Express
+- MongoDB
+- Mongoose

-## Setup
+## Instructions

-Fork and clone this repo.
-Then run `$ npm install` to install all the modules listed in `package.json`.
+1. Fork and clone this repository.
+2. Change into the new directory.
+3. Install dependencies.
+4. Fulfill the listed requirements.

-You can test your code by running `$ nodemon index.js` in the Terminal.
+You can test your code by running `nodemon` in the Terminal.

+Please turn in your submission by the deadline on your cohort calendar.

 ## Part I: Mongoose